 Athletes Men › Daniel Dixon

-Dan Dixon from Morpeth in Northumberland is a young British triathlete carving his own direction in the sport – and making a successful go of it so far.
+Dan Dixon from Morpeth in Northumberland is a young British triathlete carving his own direction in the sport – and making a successful go of it.

 Having started triathlon aged nine, perhaps it should be no surprise that Dixon has already made an impressive start to his professional career.
 He hasn’t had to look far for inspiration.
 His father is also a keen triathlete and qualified and raced at the Ironman World Championship in Hawaii.
 A three-time British youth triathlon champion, and two-time Super League youth triathlon champion, he is also one of a handful of athletes to have won a junior European Cup race at the age of just 16.

-Dixon’s potential has been recognised in the past 18 months as he received the Sir John Hanson Scholarship, providing funding and support to young athletes seeking to represent Team England.
+Dixon’s potential was also recognised by the award of a Sir John Hanson Scholarship, providing funding and support to young athletes seeking to represent Team England.

 Dixon isn’t afraid to take himself outside of his comfort zone off the racecourse either.
-Earlier this year he set off for an extended training camp in the USA under coach Ryan Bolton, including training at altitude in New Mexico before heading to Tucson, Arizona.
+Last year he undertook an extended training camp in the USA under coach Ryan Bolton, including training at altitude in New Mexico before heading to Tucson, Arizona.
 It made for a mix of weather conditions, training and racing experiences, including the Tucson ‘Shootout’, where 200 keen cyclists would roll out from a local Starbucks at 7.30am on a Saturday to really put the hammer down.

 Results posted shortly after the race may contain errors.